warkensoft/laradmin/README.md

 ```

 This will install the package on your laravel application and publish a `laradmin.php` config file to your configuration
 folder.
 You will use this file to configure how Laradmin will run on the application.
+It will also publish several
+jQuery plugins needed by Laradmin to a /public/vendor/laradmin/ folder.

 All the views used by the interface can be overridden as needed.
 To publish all customizable assets, use
 ```